Literacy

 Reading Culture

 Fostering a love of reading is an integral part of our curriculum.
 A love of reading is crucial in developing an individual’s cultural capital, empathy, and literacy skills.
 It is our intent to provide as many enriching reading opportunities as possible for the students within our college.
 Students may decide to read in our well-resourced Library or access the numerous resources and clubs available in this venue.
 We also promote a love of reading through annual events like ‘World Book Day’, ‘National Poetry Day’ and ‘The Readathon’.
-Throughout the academic year, students have the opportunity to enter reading orientated competitions like ‘Bookopoly’, exchange their books in ‘Pop Up Libraries’ or attend the popular ‘Book Club’ which runs every week in the library.
-Students also experience ‘Guided Reading’ during the registration period; students are provided with the opportunity to listen to a full, short story or novel read to them by their teachers who are fluent, passionate readers.
+Throughout the academic year, students have the opportunity to enter reading orientated competitions like ‘Bookopoly’, exchange their books in ‘Pop Up Libraries’ or attend the ‘Book Club’ which runs every week in the library.
+At home students also have access to Sparx Reader which contains an E-Library full of a range of novels with the programme tailoring texts to a student’s ability.

 The Reading Curriculum